-The department may not suspend a driver's license, vehicle registration, or nonresident's operating privilege pending the outcome of a hearing and any appeal.
-Transportation Code § 601.160. not later than the 20th day after the date the notice was personally served or sent, establishes that:
+- That the person's driver's license and vehicle registration (or nonresident's operating privilege) will be suspended unless the person, not later than the 20th day after the date the notice was personally served or sent, establishes that: - this subchapter does not apply to the person, and the person has previously provided this information to DPS; or - there is no reasonable probability that a judgment will be rendered against the person as a result of the accident.

-- this subchapter does not apply to the person, and the person has previously provided this information to DPS; or - there is no reasonable probability that a judgment will be rendered against the person as a result of the accident. - That the person is entitled to a hearing under this subchapter if a written request for a hearing is delivered or mailed to DPS not later than the 20th day after the date the notice was personally served or sent.
+That the person is entitled to a hearing under this subchapter if a written request for a hearing is delivered or mailed to DPS not later than the 20th day after the date the notice was personally served or sent.